turingschool/backend-curriculum-site/module2/misc/blogger.md

 Now visit `http://localhost:3000` and you should see your article list.

 With flash message, partials, and a root default, we got a little beyond the scope of our branch, and I'm okay with that.
 We didn't really add anything new of substance, just made things nicer.
-If you think  we should have committed before adding flash messages, or even adding a partial, I respect that.
-Do your thing next time.

-**Commit, checkout, merge, push, delete.**
+**Commit, push, PR, merge, checkout, pull, delete.**

 If you are not happy with the code changes you have implemented in this iteration, you don't have to throw the whole project away and restart it.
 You can use Git's reset command to roll back to your first commit, and retry this iteration from there.
 To do so, in your terminal, type in: